 Keith Allison – In Action: The Complete Columbia Sides Plus! – Allison was a regular on Where the Action Is!, and later joined Paul Revere & the Raiders and now is part of Waddy Wachtel’s band.
 He had a few good singles in him, including a great version of the TV show’s theme, but nothing stuck and he found his niche in the studio doing sessions.

-Paul Anka – The Very Best of Paul Anka – This is an overview of his early hits.
+Paul Anka – The Very Best of Paul Anka, The Best of the United Years 1973-1977 – Very Best is an overview of his early hits.
 “Diana”, “You Are My Destiny”, “Put Your Head on my Shoulder”, “Lonely Boy”, “It’s Time to Cry”.
 “Puppy Love”.
 Some said rock-and-roll died when Elvis went to the Army and didn’t come back for a while.
 They pointed to this supper club stuff as proof.
 They’re right, mostly.
-He had a 70’s renaissance that I’ll cover later, for shits and giggles.
+He had a 70’s renaissance that contained “You’re Having My Baby” and other tracks using the talent of Odia Coates, who deserved better.
+Sample lyric: “Let the good times roll like butter on a red hot knife.”

 Ashton, Gardner & Dyke – The Best of Ashton, Gardner & Dyke – They had one hit (huge in the UK, hit #40 in the US) with “Resurrection Shuffle”, but that’s not something to write home about except for the horn charts.
 They didn’t quite know if they wanted to be jazzy, rocky, or bluesy.
 That’s never good.